 Click to save my Stollen Mince Pies; gluten and dairy free

 And one last thing!
-I’ve linked my Stollen Mince Pies; gluten and dairy free with these other awesome bloggers pages, go check them out
+I’ve linked my Stollen Mince Pies with these other websites, go check them out

 disclaimer: I’ve started using affiliate codes on my website again (needs must).
 If you click on any of the links in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.